 I am a longtime reader of science fiction - apocalyptic science fiction in particular.
 I enjoy seeing fictional characters attempt to survive "worst case scenario" events.

 I also have an enduring fascination with the Amish (as well as other cultures whose ways are so unfamiliar to me).
 I have often supposed that groups like the Amish, whose lives are closer to nature, would be more able to survive an apocalyptic event, at least when compared to groups of technologically advanced 21st century people like me.
-Naturally I was excited to discover this book, unlike any other I've read before, the Amish apocalyptic science fiction novel, When the English Fall by David Williams.
+Naturally I was excited to discover this book, unlike any other I've read before, the Amish apocalyptic science fiction novel, When the English Fall, opens a new window by David Williams.

 The story is told by our main character, Jacob, who keeps a journal.
 In it he describes how his family and community live, and how they react when an astronomical disaster occurs.
 (Is it a massive solar flare?
 Jacob, at least, never fully explains).
 Unsurprisingly, the non-Amish people, referred by Jacob and his people as "the English," are immediately affected by the disaster, as nearly everything that requires electricity fails.